danqiu-dev/github-ad-automation/README.md

 1. Authenticates to Azure
 2. Calls Graph API `PATCH /users/{email}` with `accountEnabled: true`

-**Use case:** Account was disabled due to too many failed sign-in attempts.

 ---

 ### Create user — onboarding (`create-user.yml`)

 **Inputs:**
 - `display_name` — user's full name (e.g. `Apple Lee`)
-- `email` — new UPN (e.g. `apple.lee@yourdomain.com`)
+- `email` — new UPN (e.g. `apple.lee@yourtenant.onmicrosoft.com`)
 - `department` — user's department (e.g. `IT`, `Finance`, `HR`)

 **What it does:**
 1. Authenticates to Azure
+2. Extracts the mail nickname from the email address
-2. Calls Graph API `POST /users` to create a new Entra ID account
+3. Calls Graph API `POST /users` to create a new Entra ID account
-3. Sets a temporary password with forced change on first sign-in
+4. Sets a temporary password with forced change on first sign-in

-**Use case:** New employee starting — create their account before day one.

 ---